lukehsiao/tecs-hardware-kbc/README.md

-# HACK: Automatically generating HArdware Component Knowledge Bases
+# HACK: Automating the generating of HArdware Component Knowledge Bases

 ## Dependencies